agbadevemma/swegz-moralis-project/README.md

-Got it ✅ — here’s a clean **`README.md`** you can drop into your repo so your client’s developers can follow along easily:

----

 # Moralis Integration Demo

 This repository demonstrates how to integrate **Moralis Streams API** with an Express + MongoDB backend to track **incoming blockchain transactions** in real time.